 It is generally reported that 100,000 spores/gram of soil are required to see symptoms under field conditions, but under favourable conditions, lower concentration can cause field symptoms of clubroot.

 Annual surveys for clubroot started in 2009, testing 80 - 100 fields annually.
-In 2015, soil sampling and laboratory testing increased to 805 soil samples, as part of increased efforts to better understand clubroot distribution in Manitoba.
-From the 2015 survey efforts, 154 individual fields were found positive for clubroot through soil analysis and 6 fields were found to have symptoms.
-For cumulative testing from 2009-2015, clubroot has been confirmed through soil samples from 200 Manitoba fields, and clubroot symptomatic plants have been found in 8 fields.
+Since 2015, soil sampling and laboratory testing increased, as part of expanded efforts to better understand clubroot distribution in Manitoba.
+From the culmulative survey efforts, 270 individual fields were found positive for clubroot through soil analysis and 8 fields were confirmed to have symptoms.

-As less than 5% of farms in Manitoba have been tested, it is recommended that all fields be tested to determine if clubroot spores are present, regardless of RM classification.
+As less than 10% of farms in Manitoba have been sampled, it is recommended that all fields be tested to determine if clubroot spores are present, regardless of RM classification.

 Clubroot is a soil-borne pest that can move from field to field on both agricultural and non-agricultural equipment.
 Specific biosecurity activities to minimize the spread of clubroot will differ by the known levels of clubroot DNA found within the field.
 Manitoba Agriculture has a series of suggestions for all industries operating on agricultural land to minimize the potential of spread on the Crop Biosecurity page.